gccgomes/util/README.md

 test-hosts.sh	Test if an host is alive or aceppting ICMP connections

 trocagw.sh Toggles the default gateway of a network, to a second configured gateway.
 And return to the main gateway when it is online

+gambiarras.sh example of how to use some commands, or common commands with some obscure feature